timramseyjr/laratrust/docs/usage/blade_templates.rst

     @endOwns

 ..
 NOTE::
-    If you are using the levels hierarchical functionality then you have access to these additional blade directives.
+    If you are using the levels hierarchical functionality then you have access to the following blade directives.

 .. code-block:: php
     @hasLevelOrGreater(1)